LucienHH/Storehaus/README.md

 `insult` Get a random insult.
 May or may not make sense for the lolz.

+`mars` See a random picture taken by the NASA Curiosity rover!

 `meme` See some of the best gaming memes on the Internet today.
 Recommended for those 18+.

+`nasa` See the NASA Picture of the Day!
+One of our favorite commands.

+`today` Learn about what happened today in history.

 `trivia` Learn something new about gaming, TV, film, and history.

 `weather` Get data of weather from any city around the world.

+`xbl` See a random post from the "No Context Xbox Live" subreddit.

 #### Misc.
 Commands